microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-with-resource-data.md

 Keep the following in mind:

-- Validate both endpoints as described [here](webhooks.md#notification-endpoint-validation).
+- Validate both endpoints as described in [Notification endpoint validation](webhooks.md#notification-endpoint-validation).
 If you choose to use the same URL for both endpoints, you will receive and respond to two validation requests.

 ### Subscription request example